shoushou1106/FrostyFlammenwerferPlugin/README.md

 ### Extended Features

+- **Flammenwerfer API:** A side-channel that allow other plugins to access Flammenwerfer extended features, like ID Database.
 - **String removal:** Because why not.
 Removing a string makes the game display the original `ID_`.
-- **Unicode support (planned to release in 0.4.1):** Frosty and FsLocalization format do not support characters bigger than `0xFFFF` (That means no **emojis**, no some **rare CJK characters**, **historical characters**, and **ancient scripts**).
+- **Unicode support:** Frosty and FsLocalization format do not support characters bigger than `0xFFFF` (That means no **emojis**, no some **rare CJK characters**, **historical characters**, and **ancient scripts**).
 When you save project/mod, Frosty will write a oversized character as garbled code.
 Flammenwerfer will support these characters by saving them as UTF-8 and overwrite later.
 So your strings/comments won't be garbled.
 But due to FsLocalization format limits, oversized characters cannot be applied into game.
-- **ID Database (planned to release in 0.4.1):** String ID database with a visual interface to make your mod development experience better.
+- **ID Database:** String ID database with a editor tab to make your mod development experience better.
-   - **Project ID Database:** A database lives in your project.
-Saving all your added IDs as a seperate modified EBX directly in your project file.
-Perfect whether used by oneself or in collaboration.
-Also can manually add comments and record references for each ID.
-   - **Cached ID Database:** A database lives in your Frosty's `Caches` folder.
-Cache IDs for all strings included in a game.
-And a reference section to see files referencing a string ID.
+   - **Cached ID Database:** A database living in your Frosty's `Caches` folder.
+It caches IDs for all strings included in a game, and provides a reference section to track which files reference a string ID.
-      - **Search game files:** A enhanced searching feature derived from Localized String Editor's "Export String Usage List" feature.
-It can resolve ~20% more string IDs by trying all possible properties, search inside Swf files, guessing EBX filename as ID.
-(In PvZGW2, original resolved: 12585 of 23426 total hashes, flammenwerfer resolved: ~16000 of 23426 total hashes)
+      - **Search game files:** A enhanced scanning feature derived from Localized String Editor's "Export String Usage List".
+It resolves ~15% more string IDs by trying more property names, parse inside Swf files, guessing EBX filename as ID, and expanding known patterns. (e.g. In PvZGW2, vanilla resolves 12,585 of 23,426 hashes; Flammenwerfer unveils 15,615.)
-      - **Manual observation:** Remove all strings and the game will directly display string IDs, you can manually add IDs into ID database.
+      - **Manual observation:** Remove all strings, and the game will fallback display strings as their IDs.
+You can then manually add these IDs into the database.
 > [!TIP]
-         > You can remove all strings by using Modify **Multiple Strings Window**, check the `Use regular expressions` and type in `.*`
+> You can remove all strings using **Modify Multiple Strings Window**.
+Check `Use regular expressions`, type in `.*`, and click Remove.
-      - **Accelerated computing:** Use GPU to guess string IDs.
-This is a planned feature.
+      - **Accelerated computing:** Use GPU to guess string IDs. *(Planned for a future update)*
-      - **Sharing:** The Cached ID Database is a txt file.
-You can share your carefully crafted ID database with others, who can then use it directly or merge two database.
+   - **Project ID Database:** Another database living in your project.
+It saves all your added IDs as a separate EBX directly in your project file (Located in `Flammenwerfer/ProjectIdDatabase`).
+You will never lose it even the project is touched by `FsLocalizationPlugin` later.
+All perfect for solo or team collaboration.
+You can manually record references for each ID, and disable this entirely in `Tools > Options > Flammenwerfer Options`. *(A comment feature is planned)*
+   - **Sharing:** Both databases share the same human-readable JSON format and utilize a unified Import button.
+The Cached Database itself is a JSON, and the Project Database can export into JSON.
+You can easily share, merge, and use Git (or other version control) to track changes.
+Other creators can import and use your carefully crafted Cached Database, or you can sync Project Database with your collaborators.

 ## Compatibility